Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 Last scanned – This column shows you when Amazon Inspector last checked that resource for vulnerabilities.
 The frequency that Amazon Inspector performs scans depends on the scan method it's using to scan the instance.

 To review additional details about an EC2 instance, choose the link in the EC2 instance column.
 Amazon Inspector then displays details about the instance and current findings for the instance.
 To review the details of a finding, choose the link in the Title column.
-For information about these details, see Amazon Inspector finding details.
+For information about these details, see Viewing details for your Amazon Inspector findings.

 Scanning status values for Amazon EC2 instances